PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home.md

 >
 > And if your partner isn’t cooperating—perhaps they’re just sitting where they started and waiting for you—then you’ll get to see some neat stuff.

-* What is the point of this introduction?
-Discuss the power of randomness that we have already repeatedly seen throughout the book.
-Then point out that although randomness is useful for running simulations, it is also useful as an algorithm for finding things.
+You may be wondering what Lost Immortals has to do with biological modeling.
+In the previous two modules, we have already seen the power of randomness throughout this course for providing answers to practical questions.
+Lost Immortals offers an example of a **randomized algorithm** that is useful for solving a problem.

-* The above algorithm for two people finding each other in a crazy hypothetical is in fact inspired by nature.
-It is described by Munroe as "be an ant" and is similar to the approach that ants take to explore their world.
+In fact, Munroe's randomized algorithm for Lost Immortals is inspired by nature.
+He calls this approach "be an ant" because it mimics how ants explore their environment for resources.

+In this module, we will examine a

 * We will look at a related example of using random walks as an effective means of exploring one's environment: bacterial chemotaxis.
 (Transition to chemotaxis.)